Why use a sick day email template?

 Extended sick leave email template

 If an employee is out of work for an extended period of time, your company’s paid sick leave policies may have special provisions.
-Typically, this email should come from your HR department.
+Typically, this email comes from your HR department:

 Hi [employee name],

-As you may already know, our company has specific provisions in place regarding paid sick leave for situations such as this.
+As you may already know, our company has specific provisions in place regarding paid sick leave for situations like this.
 Our dedicated HR department is here to assist you throughout this process.
-They will be reaching out to you shortly with detailed information about our paid sick leave policies, including any necessary documentation and the steps involved in applying for extended leave.
+They will reach out to you shortly with detailed information about our paid sick leave policies, including any necessary documentation and the steps involved in applying for extended leave.

 Best,